tahirmahm123/desktop-app/.github/SECURITY.md

 # Security Policy

-## Reporting a security vulnerability to IVPN
+## Reporting a security vulnerability to VPN

 If you believe you have found a security vulnerability, **DO NOT CREATE AN ISSUE**.
-Instead, please send an email to security@ivpn.net.
+Instead, please send an email to security@vpn.net.
 We treat all reports with the highest priority and confidentiality.

 ## Incident resolution process